ADv0rnik/1_Basics_of_software_code_development/README.md

 Exercise16.
 Find the sum of those members of the series which have modulus greater than or equal to a given e.

 Exercise17.
 Show on the screen symbol and corresponding numerical designation in the computer memory

+Exercise18.
+For each natural number in the range from m to n get all divisors, except 1 and the number itself